Conditionally monotone independence I: Independence, additive convolutions and related convolutions: Cumulants for deformed convolutions

-We define $r_n ^T(\mu):= r_n(\mu, T\mu)$.
-We show that $r_n ^T(\mu)$ is suitable for the cumulants of the convolution $\rt$. \begin{proposition} We assume that there exists a polynomial $V_n$ of $n+1$ variables, which does not contain a constant term, such that
+We define $r_n ^T(\mu):= r_n(\mu, T\mu)$. $r_n ^T(\mu)$ turn out to be cumulants for the convolution $\rt$ in the sense of Definition \ref{cumulants111}. \begin{proposition} We assume that there exists a polynomial $V_n$ of $n+1$ variables, which does not contain a constant term, such that